AmirAli078/Spring_boot_security/README.md

-# Spring_boot_security# Spring Security Registration and Login Application
+# Spring Security Registration and Login Application

 This project demonstrates how to build a secure *Spring Security Registration and Login Application* with dedicated User and Admin pages.
 It is a step-by-step implementation of a robust authentication system using *Spring Boot* and *Spring Security*.